kframework/ewasm-semantics/ewasm.md

 module EWASM
 ```

-EWasm consists of a WebAssembly (Wasm) semantics, and an Ethereum Environment Interface (EEI) semantics, and rules to pass calls and data between them.
+Ewasm consists of a WebAssembly (Wasm) semantics, and an Ethereum Environment Interface (EEI) semantics, and rules to pass calls and data between them.

 ```k
     imports EEI